alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Fast forward several years.

-I somehow get into my domain name service (namecheap) and wire up my domain to point to github pages.
+I somehow get into my domain name service (Namecheap) and wire up my domain to point to Github pages.
 I set up a quick, custom jekyll blog, autopay for my domain every year, and never have to log into the domain name service for any reason.

 Fast forward, later still.